Designing Fireproof Systems

 It looks like narratives that do not equate worth with endurance.

-Leadership that regenerates the leader’s capacity, rather than erodes it.
+It looks like leadership that regenerates the leader’s capacity rather than erodes it.

 This is not about doing less.